nrfconnect/sdk-nrf/samples/nrf9160/nrf_cloud_rest_agps/README.rst

    :local:
    :depth: 2

-The REST A-GPS sample demonstrates how the `nRF Cloud`_ Assisted GPS (`A-GPS`_) feature can be used to implement A-GPS in your application.
+The REST A-GPS sample demonstrates how you can use the `nRF Cloud`_ Assisted GPS (`A-GPS`_) feature to implement A-GPS in your application.

 Requirements
 ************